cyberglot/wenkokke.github.io/posts/2016-03-21-breadboxes-and-distributional-semantics.md

 ---
-title        : "Breadboxes, Plenty Questions and Distributional Semantics" date         : 2016-03-21 12:00:00
+title: "Breadboxes, Plenty Questions and Distributional Semantics"
-tags         : [games, linguistics, python]
+css-include: ["/assets/css/highlight.css"]
 ---

 Quite a while ago, [UnicornPower](https://github.com/UnicornPower) introduced me to a game called *Breadbox*.
 It's an experimental cousin of *20 Questions*, also known as *Plenty Questions*, which is played by two players---or more, really---who we'll name Allie and Blake: